-Say goodbye to dryer lint with this genius $10 gadget (it's over 40% off right now)
+Say goodbye to dryer lint with this bestselling $10 gadget (it's over 40% off right now)

 What is it?